SECTION 1. TITLE

 Military personnel and veterans

-First responders
+First responders and law enforcement personnel

-Individuals with repeated head trauma exposure
+Individuals with repeated head trauma or blast exposure

 “Clinically indicated” means justified by accepted medical standards and professional judgment.